-Objective 1: Strengthen approaches focused on the institutional development of the media sector
+Strengthen approaches to international cooperation focused on the development of media sector institutions

-Support coalition-building, from the national to the global
+Support coalition building, from the national to the global

 National coalitions can be bolstered with support to well positioned groups that can conduct research, carry out broad-based consultations, and work across institutional boundaries to formulate an agenda and strategy for reforms in the media sector.
-With core funding, cross-border coalitions and regional groups-particularly when working in conjunction with regional blocs or other regional mechanisms-can integrate media into broader governance agendas, build political will, strengthen capacity, and exert influence in countries with less conducive environments for media development.
+With core funding, crossborder coalitions and regional groups-particularly when working in conjunction with regional blocs or other regional mechanisms-can integrate media into broader governance agendas, build political will, strengthen capacity, and exert influence in countries with less conducive environments for media development.
 These coalitions also need better representation in global efforts to shape internet governance and the commercial foundations of news, and can be more effectively leveraged with regard to global normative frameworks, such as the SDGs.
+As mentioned above, support for these coalitions could ultimately take the form of an international media partnership of sorts, perhaps modeled after examples in other governance fields, such as the International Budget Partnership or Extractives Industry Transparency Initiative.